 Cohort building small grants

-These funds can be used to support cohort building events within a DTP pathway or a cluster of pathways.
+These funds can be used to support cohort building events within a WGSSS pathway or a cluster of pathways.

 Please note that we are unable to accept retrospective applications for an activity or event which has already taken place.